bk62/botter.py/README.md

 Similarly to Django ORM queries, you can add `__` to access nested attributes.
 Multiple conditions can being added and are combined with an 'OR' operator.

 Attributes like 'channel' and 'content' are added depending on the event and the context.
-Since this is a work in progress, the errors are opaque and there is no documentation.
+Since this is a work in progress, the errors are opaque and there is no documentation -- I'll add them when I'm able to.

-Here are a few more examples:
+Here are a few more examples that don't all work:

 ```
 // Reply in the help channel *or* reply with welcome anywhere
 // Note: No parenthesis so left to right precedence
 // multiple rewards
+// Note: Fails
 rule help_bonus
     event message send
     conditions [